AlphaSlayer1964/kemono-dl/README.md

 # kemono-dl
-This is a simple kemono.party downloader using python.
+This is a simple kemono.party downloader using python and kemono.party's API.
-I have decided to switch to using kemono.party's API instead of tones of http requests.
-The downsides are no comments.

 ## How to use:
 1. Install python